jenkinsci/analysis-model/CONTRIBUTING.md

 This page provides information about contributing code to Jenkins' Static Analysis Suite

 :exclamation: There's a lot more to the Jenkins project than just code.
-For information on contributing to the Jenkins ' project overall, check out https://jenkins.io/participate/.
+For information on contributing to the Jenkins' project overall, check out [Jenkins' contributing landing page](https://jenkins.io/participate/).

 ## Getting started